jurek2006/spiewajacestudio.pl/readme.md

     Builds deploy version - ready to be uploaded on production server.
     It adds special html partials prepared only for deployment version (from deploy/deploy_helpers/only_deploy_html_partials/ if not changed in folders' configuration ).
     Currently used for adding Google Analytics Tag only in the production version.
+    Copies also all files from deploy/deploy_helpers/only_deploy_other to the root of the deployment output folder (used for .htaccess)

 -   "deploy": **builds deploy version**
     -   "deploy:pre": **does the following:**